 My dad appeared confident, at least on the outside.
 But mom seemed comparatively more insecure.
 However, appearances are often misleading.

 As I said, my mom didn’t appear confident in an extroverted manner.
 At the same time, I felt her presence as a calm and steady person, committed to her connections.
 Regardless of how old either of us got or where in the country we lived, she remained my mom.
 I was always her son.
-Our relationship instilled me with calm confidence.
+Our relationship instilled me with quiet confidence.

 There is something about relationships with other people that bring out our best.
 It’s not a given, truly.
 Get in bed with the wrong person, personally or professionally, and you’ll feel the pressure to behave in ways that make you feel uneasy.
 If you’re lucky, you’ll begin to question yourself, your motives, and your values.
 This is a healthy way forward.
 When you’re not so fortunate, you’ll remain stuck and unaware of why you’re in an unhappy struggle.